pierreforstmann/pg_readonly/README.md

 ` t`<br>
 `(1 row)`<br>

-The cluster is now read-write and any DML or DDL statement is allowed:
+The cluster is now read-write and any DML or DDL statement is allowed:<br>
 `# update t set x=33 where y='abc';`<br>
 `UPDATE 1`<br>
 `# select * from t;`<br>